 Authors can submit their work to the PCG workshop in one of three formats:

-- Full papers describing novel research (max.
-10 pages including references).
+- Full papers describing novel research (5-8 pages excluding references).

 - Demos (Experienceable demo [if applicable] and 2 paragraph description).

 All submissions must be in PDF format, and comply with the ACM SIGCONF format.
 For authors using LaTeX, here is an ACM SIGCONF template that includes all the necessary files.
 All submission are double blind.
 Paper submissions will be through the EasyChair site, and demo submissions will be made through a Google Form.